Camilla904/1620ITEC/ch8/VariableLength/README.md

 - **A method can only accept one set of varying parameters which must be specified last in the formal arguments.**

+- Constructors can also be set up to accept a variable number of parameters

 ![](https://tva1.sinaimg.cn/large/0081Kckwly1glga8uohpfj30o00a2adm.jpg)